NixonMSilva/DesafioEstanteMagica/README.md

 docker-compose run app sh -c 'alembic upgrade head'
 ```

-Open a web browser and navigate to http://localhost:8000/ to access the FastAPI application, or http://localhost:5050/ to access the pgAdmin4 interface.
+Open a web browser and navigate to http://localhost:8000/health-check to access the FastAPI application's status, or http://localhost:5050/ to access the pgAdmin4 interface.

 ## Usage